SeekingFor/jfniki/readme.txt

 CHORE: Fix cut_release.py to use USK insertion for site so hints are inserted.
        Write stand alone tool?
 ---
+IDEA: Make Freetalk configuration keys work like fms configuration? i.e. no need for public key.
+IDEA:fix version hash generation code to ignore the nym part of the URL
+     i.e. version inserted by different nyms with the same info after the slash are CRYPTOGRAPHICALLY VERIFIED to be the same version.
+     [Not sure about this.
+How do you determine attribution then?]

 IDEA: FMS and FreeTalk "Wizard" tools.
 To AUTOMATICALLY EXTRACT PRIVATE KEYS FROM YOUR LOCAL fproxy/FMS instance.
       [I wrote a quick and dirty test to do this for FreetTalk.
 I don't want to put that much time into it because I'm afraid it would be contrued as an attack, and the pages I'm scraping disabled.]